History & Lineage

 Seven Star History

-Seven Star has been teaching Kajukenbo and self defense in the Seattle community for over 40 years.
-In the early years of the organization, classes were held in community centers, rented space, or in shared spaces with other martial arts schools.
-In 2000, through the efforts of an extensive capital campaign and grants, Seven Star purchased our current building in Seattle’s Central District.
+Seven Star has been teaching Kajukenbo and self defense in the Seattle community for 44 years.
+In the early years of the organization, classes were held in community centers, rented space, parks, or in shared spaces with other martial arts schools.
+In 1999, through the efforts of an extensive capital campaign and grants, Seven Star purchased our current building in Seattle’s Central District.

 Our Lineage